ophub/amlogic-s9xxx-armbian/documents/README.md

 ##### 12.7.1.2 Manual Setup of Static IP Address

-Modify the IP, gateway, and DNS according to your network condition.
+Adjust the IP, gateway, and DNS values to match your network configuration.

 ```shell
 source /etc/network/interfaces.d/*